apalala/grako/examples/calc/README.md

 ## Object models

-Semantics bound to grammar rules are powerful and versatile, but they risk being more tied to the parsing process than to the objects that are parsed.
-That is not a problem for simple languages, like the arithmetic expression language in this tutorial, but the number of grammar rules quickly becomes much more larger than the types of objects parsed as the complexity of the parsed language increases. **Grako** provides for the creation of typed object models directly from the parsing process, and for the navigation (_walking_) and transformation (_code generation_) of those models in later passes.
+Binding semantics to grammar rules is powerful and versatile, but this approach risks tying the semantics to the *parsing process*, rather than to *the objects* that are parsed.
+That is not a problem for simple languages, like the arithmetic expression language in this tutorial.
+But as the complexity of the parsed language increases, the number of grammar rules quickly becomes larger than the types of objects parsed. **Grako** provides for the creation of typed object models directly from the parsing process, and for the navigation (_walking_) and transformation (_code generation_) of those models in later passes.

 The first step in the creation of an object model as [AST] is to annotate the grammar with the desired class names for the objects parsed: